mbaddar1/InferScale/README.md

 ### Step-by-Step Process

-1. Load Multiple Models
+1. Load the model

-InferScale loads several models that can perform the same task (for example, summarization).

-The current version supports the following summarization models:

-- Sachin21112004/distilbart-news-summarizer
-- google/pegasus-xsum

-These models provide different summarization behaviors, allowing InferScale to benefit from model diversity.
+The library loads one of the models from Hugging-Face

 ---